We’re giving away 1,500 more DJI Tello drones. Enter to win ›

 One option for this organization is to re-implement the business rules that currently live and execute inside IBM ODM as multiple smart contracts and deploy them to the blockchain runtime platform.

-From a pure technical standpoint, this seems to be the ideal solution.
+From a purely technical standpoint, this seems to be the ideal solution.
 But is it feasible to re-implement hundreds or thousands of rules that have been tested and validated and that are known to work as expected?
 Doing so could be costly to the organization, and errors could be easily be introduced in the re-implementation of these rules as smart contracts.
 Another possible drawback from re-implementing and deploying such rules as smart contracts is that if business folks are accustomed to updating and validating the rules through the IBM ODM user interface, they would lose this flexibility.

 A more viable option for this organization is to leverage the existing rules implemented in IBM ODM from the context of smart contracts: